Zoetermeer/latro/README.rst

 -a                    Don't evaluate, just dump an alpha-converted syntax tree.
 -t                    Don't evaluate, just dump a type-annotated syntax tree.
 -tc                   Don't evaluate, just display the type of the last expression in the executed module.

+All output is printed in the form of S-expressions, which makes automated testing (and debugging) easier (see next section).

 Running the tests
 =================